 Just like they've moved on from waiting in queues or on-hold, customers no longer want to search through paragraphs of text to find answers.
 Attention spans are short and consumers demand more engaging experiences.

-The reduced workload on customer service agents enables them to focus on upselling and handling more complex issues, adding more value to your business and improving operational efficiency while delivering a superior customer experience.
+The reduced workload on customer service agents enables them to focus on upselling and handling more complex issues, adding more value to your business and improving operational efficiency.
+Not to mention delivering a superior customer experience.

-Digital engagement continues to rise, businesses must scale their customer service operations.
+Digital engagement continues to rise and businesses must scale their customer service operations.
 Adding more agents is an expensive and short-term option.
 Using automation to deflect enquiries controls cost as the business scales, providing an engaging experience that is at the forefront of modern consumer behaviour.

 Studies show that real-time interactions via conversational automation improve customer engagement rates by 50% and increase sales by 67%.
-The popularity of e-commerce has made everything available online to customers, leading to many businesses leveraging Digital Employee Chatbots as a new sales channel in combination with a customer service offering.
+The popularity of e-commerce has made everything available online to customers, leading to many businesses adopting Digital Employee chatbots as a new sales channel in combination with a customer service offering.

 By sensing customer intent and offering personalised product recommendations, Digital Employees provide automated, guided selling experiences that bring in additional revenue with unrivaled ROI.

 It’s important to note that the current approach to customer service via automated channels, is not replacing human interaction.
 It’s augmenting humans with Digital Employees to create superior integrated experiences for both customers and businesses.